 You can also use fine apricot jam.
 Many traditional hot cross puddings use apricot jam, so this would be a safe substitution.

-Vanilla - Two teaspoons gives a really good flavour to the custard.
+Two teaspoons' worth gives a really good flavour to the custard.

-Orange zest - The recipe notes to add the zest from one small orange.
-If you only have large oranges, only zest half of it.
-The zest should just provide a hint of orange and not overwhelm the pudding.
+Our recipe suggests adding the zest from one small orange.
+If you only have larger oranges, you should zest only half of it.

-Double cream - Also known as 'heavy cream'.
-We prefer the additional richness double cream provides, but you can replace this with single, or whipping cream.
+Also known as 'heavy cream'.
+We personally prefer the extra richness that double cream brings, but you can substitute it with single cream or whipping cream.

-Optional - Small handful of raisons to scatter over the pudding before baking.
+A small handful of raisins to scatter over the pudding before baking.

 How to make the pudding - Quick summary